-18.3 Applicants should be aware that the provision of facilities (including tables, chairs barriers etc.) on the public highway require a separate permission in accordance with the Highways Act 1980.
+18.3 Applicants should be aware that the provision of facilities (including tables, chairs barriers etc.) on the public highway require a separate permission in accordance with the Highways Act 1980 or any other relevant legislation that might be in force at the time.